comp-physics/RBC3D/install/readme.md

 * This depends on Valgrind, LAPACK, BLAS from above, don't attempt until those steps are finished
 * Move back to `RBC3D/packages`
+* Copy `petsc-lite-3.0.0-p3.tar.gz` from the libs directory into the packages directory: `cp ../libs/petsc-lite-3.0.0-p3.tar.gz ./`
 * Unpack `petsc-lite`: `tar -xvf petsc-lite-3.0.0-p3.tar.gz`
 * Set up your environment via the environment variables
    * Get the absolute path of the unpacked petsc via